junhan/learnmachinelearning/doc/courses/coursera/deep learning specialization/course-notes.md

 norm or distance
 - L1-norm, Manhattan distance $||x||_1=\Sigma{|x|}$
 - L2-norm, Euclidean norm, Euclidean distance $||x||_2=\sqrt{\Sigma{x^2}}$

+# Improving Deep Neural Networks Hyperparameter tuning Regularization and Optimization
+## bias and variance
+- bias: The bias is an error from erroneous assumptions in the learning algorithm.
+High bias can cause an algorithm to miss the relevant relations between features and target outputs (under-fitting).
+- variance: The variance is an error from sensitivity to small fluctuations in the training set.
+High variance can cause an algorithm to model the random noise in the training data, rather than the intended outputs (overfitting).
+- high bias: under-fitting, cannot do well in the training set
+- high variance: over-fitting, cannot generalize over training set and will not do well in the dev set or test set

 # reference
 this git repo contains the questions and answers listed in the specialization courses. [see reference](https://github.com/Kulbear/deep-learning-coursera)